Mrczarny/corsy/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Corsy is minimal api that proxys requests and adds Access-Control-Allow-Origin header to response
+Corsy is minimal api that proxy requests and adds Access-Control-Allow-Origin header to response

 ### Built With